BYU-ITC-344/byu-itc-344.github.io/hw-7/index.md

 ### Step 1: Configure Key-Based Authentication

 1. On your **Windows 11 VM**, generate two SSH key pairs.
 One for the user analyst1 and the other for intern1.
+   - Use the `ssh-keygen` command in PowerShell.
+Make sure you give the keys different names when asked `Enter file in which to save the key`.
+If you leave this blank or choose the same name, you will end up with the same key.
 1. Copy the public key to your Ubuntu Server VM:
 1. Verify key-based login works
 1. Take a screenshot showing both keys work.